 5. Don’t be a hashtag #jerk

 Try a relevant emoji hashtag to your posts.
 I like to put them at the start of my ‘first comment of hashtags’ as they add a visual element to a long list of hashtags.
-They can also generate great engagement with younger audiences on Instagram (and brands aren’t saturating the in market with them… yet).
+They can also generate great engagement with certain audiences on Instagram.

 Having your own branded hashtag won’t necessarily grow your following, but they can build your brand equity, establish your community and set you up to be a leader in your industry.